George Rudé: Career

 In 1959, he was appointed senior lecturer at the University of Adelaide, in the home town of his wife Doreen.
 He took the opportunity of his time in Australia to research 19th century British and Irish political prisoners transported to Australia as convicts.
 This later resulted in his book Protest and Punishment: The Story of Social and Political Protesters Transported to Australia, 1788–1868.
+He was a Foundation Fellow of the Australian Academy of the Humanities in 1969.

 Rudé, like most prominent communists in Australia, was put under surveillance by the government's domestic security agency, ASIO.
 They found little of interest to record.
 One agent noted: "history books of which he is the author and reports of his class work at schools in England all show that he is objective in his approach to his teaching subject and has not let his own personal politics intrude in any way".

 Rudé accepted an offer of a foundation chair of history, at the new University of Stirling, in Scotland, during 1967.
 However, he fell out with the university administration and returned to Adelaide in 1969, this time as professor of history at Flinders University.
 In 1970, Rudé moved to Montreal, where he taught at Sir George Williams University, later Concordia University, until he retired in 1987.
 While at Concordia, he founded the Inter-University Center for European Studies and also taught in the Graduate Programme of Social and Political Thought at York University, Toronto.
 Rudé was also a visiting professor at the University of Tokyo, Columbia University in New York, and the college of William and Mary in Virginia.

 Rudé suffered deteriorating health after the early 1970s and had a brain tumour removed in 1983.
 After retiring, he returned to England, eventually dying in hospital at Battle on 8 January 1993.
 His widow Doreen placed his ashes in the garden behind their home in Rye.
 A tall, handsome and athletic man, he always retained the manners of an English gentleman as well as his left-wing sympathies.